telerik/ajax-docs/controls/radcompression.md

 *Solution:* Try removing RadCompression from the HttpModules section of the web.config.
 We have found out that on some machines RadCompression halts the WCF responses, effectively breaking the pages that consume the services.

+**3.** - *Problem:* Control state cannot be loaded properly after a postback.
+This can happen if the ViewState is stored in the session and popup windows cause a number of postbacks.
+This causes the session history to be lost for the main page (see the sessionPageState section above).

+*Solution:* Disable RadCompression and use the IIS dynamic content compression.
+Alternatively, you can store the ViewState in the hidden field only.
+The third option is to increase the history cache but this will consume system resources and will only delay the issue.

 ## What is the benefit?

 You can see the results from eight unique tests made by our evangelist Todd Anglin in the [following blog post](http://blogs.telerik.com/toddanglin/posts/09-01-28/Optimization-Tips-RadCompression-Module.aspx) and in[this blog post](http://blogs.telerik.com/toddanglin/posts/09-02-27/Optimization-Tip-RadCompression-for-ViewState.aspx) concerning the usage of page adapters.